aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 **VERY IMPORTANT** : This example will build the engine file with dynamic batch size ranges from 1 to 8.
 If you decide to use batch size larger than 4, please use ATLEAST 2 CAMERAS for this example.

 **VERY IMPORTANT** : Batch size 8 is suitable for Jetson Xavier AGX.
-And for devices using Jetson Xavier NX module, please select at most batch size 4 instead of 8. please refer to this [link](https://aws.amazon.com/tw/panorama/appliance/) for more information about your device.
+And for devices using Jetson Xavier NX module, please select at most batch size 6 instead of 8 for 640x640 image size and batch size 8 for 320x320 image size.
+Please refer to this [link](https://aws.amazon.com/tw/panorama/appliance/) for more information about your device.

 ## Steps for setting this up